loevlie/cp2k_helper/README.md

 # cp2k_helper
 This is a package I plan on building up throughout my Ph.D. to help accelerate my work with cp2k.

 CP2K is a quantum chemistry and solid state physics software package.
-I will explain some of the functionalities I have build so far below.
+I will explain some of the functionalities I have built so far below.

 # Installation